Connect Marketing and Commerce

 Retailers and brands seek a direct line of communication with consumers to develop the relationship over time.
 One of the most common ways to do this is via email marketing.
 Email marketing generally covers two broad categories: transactional emails and behavioral emails.

 - Transactional emails: Retailers send transactional emails that don't necessarily seek to sell anything, but rather inform the customer.
 These include order confirmation, shipping status, a password reset, or even a welcome email after a customer signs up for a newsletter.
+Take a look at the Transactional Email Solution Kit to learn how to implement this (English only).

 - Behavioral emails: Emails that are triggered from a particular action—like abandoning a site after searching, browsing, or adding an item to a cart—is called a behavioral email because it triggered a... wait for it... behavior.
 Recent research has shown that more than 75 percent of shoppers will abandon their shopping cart with an item in it.
 But if the customer receives a follow-up email with a promotion, retailers can win back more than half of those lost sales.
+Take a look at the Abandoned Cart Solution Kit to learn how to implement this (English only).

 In addition to keeping customers engaged once they’ve made a purchase, retailers need to attract new customers.
 Advertising on social channels and the web are great ways to acquire new customers.
 Two ways you can make your advertising more targeted are: